cgoodnight68/DBP_Beta_TestTools/README.md

 gem install pg

+download the chromedriver from https://chromedriver.chromium.org/downloads Unpack the zip and put the  chromedriver into an accessible path.

+If you already have it install, you need to replace your current chromedriver with the one in this zip file.
+You can find the path to the current chromedriver by typing

+which chromedriver

+in terminal.
+It will give you the path to the current chromedriver Copy the new version of the chromedriver to that path (overwriting the original).

+Then, in the terminal, go to that path and execute the following command xattr -d com.apple.quarantine chromedriver

 That is it for installation!

 Note that to run these tests you will need to VPN in DBP.
 Once logged in you can run a script by typing in the command line ruby theScriptToRun.rb